graysonhead/runcible/docs/contribution_guide.rst

 a time, which means it might be useful for certian tasks long before development is complete.
 It's also a great time to get involved, as your input will shape the direction and structure of the project.

+During the early stages of development, the most up to date information should be found in the :ref:`getting-started` guide.

 Roadmap
 -------